 What to expect

-- Restrictions on how information and cyber security specialists are able to talk about their job outside of work hours may exist, particularly if working in government, Ministry of Defence or Police departments.
-This is due to the sensitive nature of some of the information that they're working with.
-Depending on the type of department the role's based in, a specialist may view information and images that some may find distressing.
+- You may face restrictions on how much you are able to talk about your job outside work, particularly if you work in government, the Ministry of Defence or police departments.
+This is due to the sensitive nature of some of the information you may encounter.
+You might also have to view information and images that you could find distressing.

 - Some roles require employees to be security cleared, so individuals with criminal records may be excluded from applying for these roles.